St. Paul Saints (1901–1960)

 The St. Paul Saints were a 20th-century Minor League Baseball team that played in the American Association from 1901 to 1960 in the city of St. Paul, Minnesota.
 The 1920, 1922, and 1923 Saints are recognized as being among the 100 greatest minor league teams of all time.

 History

-After decades of independence, the Saints became a farm club affiliate of the Chicago White Sox (1936–1942), the Brooklyn Dodgers (1944–1957), and the Los Angeles Dodgers (1958–1960).
+After decades of independence, the Saints became a farm club affiliate of the Chicago White Sox (1936–1942) and the Brooklyn/Los Angeles Dodgers (1944–1960).
 Their Minnesota rivals, the Minneapolis Millers, were during different periods the top minor league affiliate of the New York Giants and the Boston Red Sox.